 What Is Lung Cancer?

 Lung cancer is caused by an uncontrollable and abnormal growth of cells within either one lung or both.
 These cells, known as cancer cells, can group together to form masses, known as tumors.
-When new cells attempt to develop, they turn into these unhealthy cancer cells and are therefore unable to perform the normal functions of constructing new lung tissue, repairing the lungs and going about the normal day to day functions of these organs that literally supply our body with oxygen, so we can survive.
-Lung cancer primarily affects individuals over the age of 65, with 2 out of 3 adults getting diagnosed after 65 years of age.
-The average age of diagnosis is 70 years old, so often times people are diagnosed even older than 65.
+When new cells attempt to develop, they turn into cancer cells and are therefore unable to perform the normal functions associated with respiration.
+Without respiration, we lose our supply of oxygen, which of course is detrimental to our survival.

 Related article: Marijuana Users 45% Less Likely to Get Bladder Cancer